GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Experiments

 For testing on V-COCO, we use the object detection results from VSGNet~\cite{ulutan2020vsgnet}, which come from an object detector trained on COCO.
 For testing on HICO-DET, we use the object detection results provided by DRG~\cite{gao2020drg}, which is used by the state of the art models~\cite{ulutan2020vsgnet,IDN, gao2020drg}.
 These detections come from an object detector trained on COCO and finetuned on the training set of HICO-DET.
 GTNet achieves state of the art results in all datasets.
 Moreover, we use ground truth object detection results to isolate GTNet's performance from the effect of the object detector.
 Also, as most prior works either use resnet-152~\cite{ulutan2020vsgnet, zhang2020improved, kim2020detecting, zhong2020polysemy} or resnet-50~\cite{IDN, liu2020consnet, liuamplifying,gao2020drg} as feature backbone, we report our network's performance using both of these backbones.

 In Table~\ref{tab:v-coco} and Table~\ref{tab:hico-det} GTNet's performance can be seen in V-COCO~\cite{gupta2015visual} and HICO-DET~\cite{chao2018learning} datasets.
 Our network outperforms all other existing methods on the V-COCO dataset in both protocols on all object detectors.
-The current state of the art method DIRV~\cite{fang2020dirv} use a finetuned backbone.
-We clearly outperform them with both of our backbones without any sort of finetuning.
+The current state of the art method~\cite{sun2020human} used a fusion method to fuse features from seven branches.
+We clearly outperform them with both of our backbones.

 Moreover, GTNet outperforms all other existing methods with the HICO-DET object detector in the difficult default settings.
-Our much superior performance with ground truth object bounding boxes ($\sim5$ mAP improvement over the state of the art work) in non-rare category shows the effectiveness of our architecture.
-Also, though Transformer based network's needs good amount of data to train~\cite{popel2018training}, we manage to achieve best performance in the RARE category for default setting and achieve second best result with ground truth object bounding boxes.
+Our much superior performance with ground truth object bounding boxes ($\sim6$ mAP improvement over the state of the art work) in non-rare category shows the effectiveness of our architecture.
+Also, though Transformer based network's needs good amount of data to train~\cite{popel2018training}, we manage to achieve second best performance in the RARE category.
 Actually, HICO-DET's rare category has 138 HOI classes with an average of 3 samples per class while 45 classes in rare category has only 1 sample in the training set.
 We expect to achieve much better performance in this category with a healthy number of samples.

 The closest work to our network is DRG~\cite{gao2020drg}, which utilizes a disjoint self-attention mechanism for each human and object in a dual relation graph network.
-By contrast, GTNet leverages the query, key, and value concept to encode pairwise contextual information in the queries along with a guiding mechanism and achieves significant improvement (7 mAP improvement in V-COCO and 4 mAP improvement in HICO-DET).
+By contrast, GTNet leverages the query, key, and value concept to encode pairwise contextual information in the queries along with a guiding mechanism and achieves significant improvement (7 mAP improvement in V-COCO and 5 mAP improvement in HICO-DET).